 Deploy A CMMS To Meet The Challenges

-Maintenance management software not only allows field teams to better organize themselves, but also the entire plant to better understand its needs and obtain reliable feedback on the maintenance operations carried out and the costs involved.
+Maintenance management software not only allows field teams to better organize themselves but also the entire plant to better understand its needs and obtain reliable feedback on the maintenance operations carried out and the costs involved.
 This is then an opportunity for managers to rethink their strategy.
 The teams generally apply corrective maintenance (i.e. a maintenance operation on equipment only after it has suffered a malfunction), which nevertheless requires more emergency interventions and interactions between operators.
-To better deal with the various challenges, it is therefore wiser to move towards preventive maintenance, which is easy to set up thanks to a CMMS.
+To better deal with the various challenges, it is, therefore, wiser to move towards preventive maintenance, which is easy to set up thanks to a CMMS.

 A maintenance management solution improves the traceability of operations and spare parts needs.
-It allows better monitoring of the various procedures and technicians, who gain autonomy: creation of tasks and activities, maintenance plans, real-time notifications, calendar and checklists are all features that simplify all processes.
-The technicians fill in the tool with all the details of the interventions on the machines, which improves the overall knowledge of the breakdowns and gives precise indications on their frequency.
+It allows better monitoring of the various procedures and technicians, who gain autonomy: the creation of tasks and activities, maintenance plans, real-time notifications, calendars, and checklists are all features that simplify all processes.
+The technicians fill in the tool with all the details of the interventions on the machines, which improves the overall knowledge of the breakdowns and gives precise indications of their frequency.
 Since the teams take a step back from the operations, it is easier to plan them and therefore to prepare them in advance (make an inventory of the necessary tools, for example).

 What Is Total Productive Maintenance?

 Equipment failures aren’t just inefficient for a production schedule.
 They are energy-intensive for each of the interdependent members of all the installations within the plant and are a brake on working properly as a team.
-Therefore, if there is any problem with the equipment fleet, it leads to delays in deliveries, quality problems, financial losses and, ultimately, it impacts the overall quality of work.
+Therefore, if there is any problem with the equipment fleet, it leads to delays in deliveries, quality problems, financial losses, and, ultimately, it impacts the overall quality of work.

 Initially, Total Productive Maintenance (TPM) was developed and formalized in Japan before World War II.
-More specifically, it is a so-called “Lean” approach (the “Lean” approach consists of a strategy aimed at pursuing performance through continuous improvement and the elimination of waste) to improve the manufacturing process combining the traditional practice of preventive maintenance with total quality control and total employee involvement.
+More specifically, it is a so-called “Lean” approach (the “Lean” approach consists of a strategy aimed at pursuing performance through continuous improvement and the elimination of waste) to improve the manufacturing process by combining the traditional practice of preventive maintenance with total quality by control and total employee involvement.